How To Tell If Mice Have Gotten Into Your Davenport Home

 - Mice tend to create runways within a home.
 You may be able to notice these by droppings left behind, footprints, or even rub marks.
 Sometimes the carpet can become slightly pressed down along their runway.
 Mice rarely veer off their pathways, so if you find one you’ll know you've discovered a high area of activity for the mice in your home.

-If you have a rodent infestation, contacting our Davenport pest control experts can ultimately be more cost-effective and more worth your time than DIY control efforts.
+If you have a rodent infestation, we offer top-of-the-line pest control for you commercial and residential properties in Davenport.
+Quik-Kill Pest Eliminators can ultimately be more cost-effective and more worth your time than DIY control efforts.
 Trying to deal with an infestation on your own requires a lot of patience and often includes many failed attempts.

 Save the frustration and contact Quik-Kill Pest Eliminators to schedule a free inspection.
 With our knowledge and experience, you can trust us to create a plan to ensure that your Davenport home becomes pest free and remains that way.
 Let's get started!